jackos/gobook/README.md

-# gobook: Go Notebook VS Code Extension
+# Gobook: Go Notebook VS Code Extension

 ## Warning!
 This extension currently only works on VS Code Insiders as it's reliant on a fix: